List of Fast & Furious characters: Mando

-The Fate of the Furious
+Supporting characters introduced in The Fate of the Furious

 Magdalene Shaw

-Magdalene "Queenie" Shaw (Helen Mirren) is the mother of Deckard, Hattie and Owen Shaw.
+Magdalene "Queenie" Shaw (Helen Mirren) is the mother of Deckard, Owen and Hattie Shaw.
 Little of her life is revealed, but she appears to be a crime boss of some sort, with a fearsome reputation.
-She seems to be aware of her sons actions due to the trouble they caused in the sixth and seventh films.
-In The Fate of the Furious, Dominic arranges a private meeting with her to make a deal that he'll arrange her sons' freedom from government custody if she has them rescue his son from Cipher's plane.
+She seems to be aware of the trouble her sons caused in Fast & Furious 6 and Furious 7.
+In The Fate of the Furious, Dom arranges her sons' freedom from government custody if she has them rescue his son from Cipher's plane.
+Though initially hesitant to work with Dom due to the events of the sixth and seventh films, she accepts the deal and later helps Deckard fake his death while giving him a device that will help him and Owen get access to the plane.
 She is later incarcerated prior to the events of Hobbs & Shaw and has made several half-hearted attempts to escape (considering being "banged-up" as something akin to a vacation or retirement).
 At the end of the film, it is implied that Deckard and Hattie free her using a device they hid in a cake.
-She appears again in F9, where Dom goes to her, again, this time to ask for information about his brother, Jakob's, location.
+She appears again in F9, where Dom goes to her for information about Jakob's location.